 This bit is set by hardware when a de-synchronization, excessive noise or a break character is detected.
-It is cleared by hardware when RE=0 by a software sequence (an access to the SR register followed by a read to the DR register).
+It is cleared by a software sequence (an access to the SR register followed by a read to the DR register).

-No Framing error is detected

-1: Framing error or break character is detected
+- 0: No Framing error is detected - 1: Framing error or break character is detected